examplefirstaccount/skin_tg_bot/README.md

    pg_password = <your_password>
    pg_db = skinTgBot
    redis_host = redis
-   redis_db = 0 # Change this if you have Redis image and index 0 is already taken
+   redis_db = 0 # Change this if you have Redis image and index 0 is already taken.
    ```

    Tokens for testing: